vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 # Cold Open
-"We mourn the loss of two police officers"
+"Today, we mourn the loss of two police officers."
+You see their faces from a group photo of the precinct.
+"Detective Daz Lemon and Steven Lace lost their lives six days ago to a undetonated firebomb, left behind from yet another attack from the notorious Fireside group."
+The camera cuts to a framed picture.
+The same one on the television screen.

 # Investigation